The person at the center of this case

 Beyond the top three above — each detail below could be the thread that pulls this case open.

-What computer servers and infrastructure in the United States were used to conduct the interference operations?
+What computer servers and infrastructure in the United States were purchased and utilized by the IRA under Bovda's direction?

 Even the smallest detail could be the key to solving this case.